 Present and Future Infrastructural Planning

-Singapore is constantly growing and evolving its infrastructure with new MRT lines, schools and hubs to improve connectivity between communities, and these are all potential uplifting effect on land and home values.
+Singapore is constantly growing and evolving its infrastructure with new MRT lines, schools and hubs to improve connectivity between communities, and these are all potential uplifting effects on land and home values.

 With a lack of a strong supply of landed homes, prices of landed homes are trending up more than prices of non-landed homes during an upswing in prices.
 However, with the latest cooling measures, the cost of home acquisition is now higher.
 URA makes upcoming projects and recent private property data very transparent, so couples can be prepared for the negotiations ahead.

 The First Viewings

 With all the eligibility and finances checked, it is time to start viewing some shortlisted properties.
 While it is quite easy to get distracted by the interiors of a house and the big driveway when viewing the property with a property agent, there are several things to pay attention to that will affect your well-being in your future home.
 To save yourself some time and cost from otherwise foreseeable issues, the following must be evaluated: